ghtie/securitycams/README.md

 ECSE 488 Surveillance System

 ## Project Overview
-The contents of this zip folder include all of the source code for our surveillance camera system.
+The contents of this directory include all the source code for our surveillance camera system.
 Our system only utilizes 2 USB cameras.
 The main file to run our surveillance system is gui.py.

 ### Gui.py
 Runs our surveillance system GUI